Nikkei tumbles to 5-month low, Topix below 800

 Japanese Finance Minister Yoshihiko Noda on Friday repeated that he was closely watching yen moves, signalling Tokyo's readiness to continue with its yen-selling intervention that media said reached a record 4 trillion yen ($50.6 billion).

-Oil shares nosedived, with Inpex falling 6.3 percent to 536,000 yen and Japan Petroleum Exploration tumbling 5.0 percent to 3,580 yen after oil dropped as much as 6 percent on Thursday, hit by worries of an economic slowdown.
+Oil shares nosedived, with Inpex falling 5.9 percent to 538,000 yen and Japan Petroleum Exploration tumbling 5.0 percent to 3,580 yen after oil dropped as much as 6 percent on Thursday, with U.S. crude crashing through technical support to its lowest since February.

-Financials were lower, with Nomura Holdings dropping 5.4 percent to 349 yen and Daiwa Securities falling 3.3 percent to 322 yen.
+Pessimism in the global stock market also took its toll on financials.
+Nomura Holdings dropped 5.2 percent to 350 yen and Daiwa Securities fell 3.3 percent to 322 yen.

 LOS ANGELES, Feb 11 Walt Disney Co is raising the admission price for its U.S. theme parks by as much as $5 for some single-day tickets starting on Sunday.